NEW WORKSHOP ANNOUNCED: Organic Gardening for the Backyard Farmer

 we loved the workshop and learnt alot

 Length was perfect.
 Split between theory and practical was great.
 The lunch was brilliant.

 Thanks Daniel.
 It is always great to see how people manage their own blocks.
 The reinforcement of good planning before execution of a (great) idea is always appreciated.

 Excellent – more, more!

-The 2 day practical workshop costs $75 per person (Early bird) and $100 after Friday 30th November.
-The price includes morning and afternoon tea.
+The 2 day practical workshop costs $75 per person and includes morning and afternoon tea, and a shared lunch

 Safety Note: Although your skill level is not important, my block is steep in areas and you will need to be able to walk easily on grassy slopes which may be slippery.
 These workshops are unfortunately unsuitable for people with any walking related issues or disabilities.